Average Hotel Cost Per Person Per Night in the USA (2026)

 beware of hidden charges

 Have you ever wondered why your hotel bill seems higher than expected?
-Hidden charges can quickly inflate your costs, leaving you feeling trapped.
-Let’s break down some of the most common unexpected fees you might encounter:
+Hidden charges can quickly inflate your costs.
+The advertised room rate is only one part of the final price, so it helps to check every required fee before booking.

 Hidden Charges Estimated Cost